Mission: Lead the way in advancing science, technology and health.

 Elsevier earned the first level of EDGE certification, EDGE Assess, making it one of the first information service and technology companies in the world to be certified globally.
 Economic Dividends for Gender Equality (EDGE) is the leading global standard for gender equality in the workplace.
 Certification requires a rigorous external assessment.
 It recognizes that Elsevier has made a public commitment to gender equality and has identified a concrete action plan to further its progress.

 Qualified applicants are considered for and treated during employment without regard to race, color, creed, religion, sex, national origin, citizenship status, disability status, age, marital status, sexual orientation, gender identity, genetic information, protected veteran status or any other characteristic protected by law.

 It is an exciting time to work at Elsevier.
 Join us to change the course of knowledge exchange, discovery and decision.
 Our expertise and innovation shapes everything we do, from the amazing technology that drives our leading edge platforms to the cutting-edge content that fuels them.

 Be a part of a team that helps its customers create the future.
 We build the technology that unlocks the value of content in health, science and technology - working amongst the best minds in the business makes all the difference.

 As a provider of innovative solutions in a dynamic industry that’s constantly evolving, a day in the life of an Elsevier employee is anything but boring!

-I worked at Elsevier full-time (Less than a year)
+I have been working at Elsevier full-time (More than 5 years)